michael2012z/BitBible/markdown/JPS/files/Prov.md

 3. Give not thy strength unto women, nor thy ways to that which destroyeth kings.

-4. It is not for kings, O Lemuel,Heb.
-Lemoel. it is not for kings to drink wine: nor for princes to say: 'Where is strong drink?'
+4. It is not for kings, O Lemuel,

 5. Lest they drink, and forget that which is decreed, and pervert the justice due to any that is afflicted.